 – Swimwear x 2

-– Underwear x 7 – these take up little room, so there is no need to cut back on such essentials!
+– Underwear x 7 – these take up little room, so there's no need to cut back on such essentials!

 – Flip flops/sandals

-– Socks x 3 – only if your closed-toe shoes require them
+– Socks x 3 – only if you need them for the shoes you're taking

 – Nightwear x 1